 Dr Monaci provides a prompt, efficient, reliable, personal and highly professional service.
 Aware of the short time demands sometimes experienced by instructing parties, she always aims to meet those time constraints whenever possible.
-Typically, from receipt of full and final instructions, and receipt of all relevant documents and medical records, reports are submitted within three to four weeks following the assessment.
+Typically, from receipt of full and final instructions, and receipt of all relevant documents and medical records, reports are submitted within five to six weeks following the assessment.
 Urgent assessments and subsequent filing of a report will be accommodated within short time frames whenever possible.

 Consulting rooms can be arranged as required or the client can be seen at a location more convenient to them, such as their home or a care home (when based on clinical needs) or other office local to them.